SasView/sasview/src/sans/models/media/model_functions.rst

 background      |cm^-1|   0
 ==============  ========  =============

+REFERENCE

+None.

 .. _PeakGaussModel:

 **2.2.18.
 PeakGaussModel**

-Model describes a Gaussian shaped peak including a flat background,
+This model describes a Gaussian shaped peak on a flat background

 .. image:: img/image198.PNG

-with the peak having height of I0 centered at qpk having standard deviation of B.  The fwhm is 2.354\*B.
+with the peak having height of *I0* centered at *q0* and having a standard deviation of *B*.
+The FWHM (full-width half-maximum) is 2.354 B.

-Parameters I0, B, qpk, and BGD can all be adjusted during fitting. **NB: These don't match the table!**

-REFERENCE

-None

 For 2D data: The 2D scattering intensity is calculated in the same way as 1D, where the *q* vector is defined as